KeyteqLabs/ezexceed-guide/src/03-site-configuration.md

 ### eZ Exceed improved link

 eZ Exceed provides a better way to link to *Locations* – not only *Contents*.
 This is an editor plugin, and needs to be activated in the override settings, in `override/ezoe.ini.append.php`.
-Remember to add it to every editor layout it should be available for:
+Remember to add the button to all the editor layouts where you want it available:

 ```ini
 [EditorSettings]